ananya/pwa/README.md

 ## What's included

+- [JQuery](https://jquery.com/) A library for supporting quick and easy javascipt in your website
 - For styling, this has materialize.js and css from [materializecss.com](http://materializecss.com/).
 Remove or replace it if you prefer something different.
 - [public/service-worker.js](public/service-worker.js) Currently this will cache the app's files for quick local access.
 Read more about Service Workers [here](https://developers.google.com/web/fundamentals/primers/service-workers/).
 - [public/manifest.json](public/manifest.json) A JSON file specifies how your app appears to the user in the areas that they would expect to see apps (for example the mobile home screen), direct what the user can launch and more importantly how they can launch it.
 Read more about this [here](https://developers.google.com/web/fundamentals/codelabs/your-first-pwapp/#support_native_integration).